EOEPCA/um-common-scim-client/README.md

 ## About The Project

 This is an auxiliary Python3 library to allow a client to dynamically register with Gluu.
-At the same time, it allows to get all user attributes, and also add/edit/remove specific attributes, by using SCIM endpoints.
-At this time, it only allows for OAuth tokens.
+At the same time, it allows to get all user attributes, and also add/edit/remove specific attributes, by using SCIM endpointsWith both OAuth and UMA tokens.

 ### Built With